GraphAlchemist/Alchemy/site/app/docs/_configDocs/Nodes.md

 [`int|string|function`] default:`10`

-If the default or a user specified integer, the value will be the pixel size of a node that indicates node size.
+If it is the default or a user specified integer, the value will be the pixel size of a node that indicates node size.
 If the user specifies a string, that string will be the key, used to look up the nodeRadius on individual nodes in the GraphJSON.
 For example, GraphJSON where nodes have the following values:

 ~~~ json
 {"nodes":[